indrajith11/Azure-Threat-Detection-and-Response/README.md

 Deploy the Infrastructure
 Follow the instructions in the Deployment section to set up the Azure resources.
+Ensure you have the necessary Azure subscription and permissions to deploy resources.

 Configure Logging and Monitoring
+Set up the Log Analytics Workspace.
-Configure the Log Analytics Workspace and connect the VMs to it.
+Connect the Virtual Machines (VMs) to the Log Analytics Workspace for log collection.
+Configure data collection rules and diagnostics settings.

 Analyze Logs and Metrics
-Use the provided KQL queries to analyze logs and metrics before and after applying security controls.
+Use the provided KQL queries to analyze logs and metrics in the Log Analytics Workspace.
+Review the security events, syslog data, security alerts, and incidents before and after applying security controls.

 Apply Security Controls
-Implement the recommended security controls as described in the Hardening section.
+Implement the recommended security controls to harden the environment.
+These may include updating NSG rules, enabling threat detection features, and applying security policies.

 Compare Results
-Measure the metrics again and compare the results to evaluate the effectiveness of the security controls.
+Measure the metrics again after applying the security controls.
+Compare the before and after metrics to evaluate the effectiveness of the security measures.